Residence Halls & Eastview Terrace

-A student receiving a change of assignment for spring semester must vacate the fall room prior to the end of fall semester or before leaving for semester break, whichever is first.
-The student can make arrangements with the Housing Office in the area of the new assignment for storage during the semester break period if the new assignment is not available prior to the end of fall semester.
+A student receiving a change of assignment for spring semester must vacate the fall room before the end of fall semester or before leaving for semester break, whichever is first.
+The student can make arrangements with the Housing Office in the area of the new assignment for storage during the semester break period if the new assignment is not available before the end of fall semester.

 Contract Transfer of Obligation